 At Hwy 49 (mile 93), Brian was in his running shoes and ready.
 We jogged through the beautiful area of Cool, CA, and he caught me up on the winners.
 Hal Koerner had held on for a repeat win, while Anita Ortiz powered through for a win in her first attempt at the distance (using only 36 gels!).
 He also let me know that my pal Jasper Halekas had gotten fourth, sneaking under 17 hours.
 Wow!
 Later I would learn that there was a three way race for M9 and M10, with Mark Lantz, AJ Wilkins, and Victor Ballesteros (who clocked the fastest time of the day between the river and the finish) within seconds of each other.
 Mark got M9, Andy got M10, and Victor got 11th – his consolation prize was that he won the Montrail Ultracup Series, which was the biggest payday of the day.

 At No Hands Bridge (mile 96), I officially ran out of gas so Brian and I walked it in.
-Dan joined us at Robie Point, and as we turned the corner to the track, I could barely contain my emotions.
+Dan joined us at Robie Point, and our exhausted bodies turned the corner to the track, I could barely contain my emotions.
 Oh, the places we had gone today!
 I could barely recount the person I was just 28 hours ago.

 And I couldn’t have done it without the crew, friends, volunteers, and others along the way.
 As I shared my journey with Jeff Riley (21:38 today), he summed it up well by saying “it may not have been the race you wanted, but it was the experience we are all secretly hoping to have”.
 He’s absolutely right.